1dv023/syllabus/lectures/06/production_nodejs.md

 ### More information
 The Express.js documentation have a guide where you will find the above tips and some more.
 The guide is focusing on performance in a production environment.
 It is well worth a read! http://expressjs.com/en/advanced/best-practice-performance.html

-### Setting up a application on Digital Ocean
-To show how to upload and publish your application on a virtual machine hosted at Digital Ocean I have made some videos.

-The videos will include:

-* Pushing a web socket application to the production server with git
-* Setting up a reversed proxy (Nginx) with HTTPS support (self-signed)
-* Running the application with PM2 and with environment variables

-This videos will be published on the course web site.